-Non-standard B.S and accessories.
+Non-standard B.S. and accessories.

-The "Rose" hive is effectively a National one sized box, about halfway in depth between a National brood box and super.
+The "Rose" hive is effectively a National one sized box, in depth, about halfway between a National brood box and super.